Sex Ed: How to have Safe Sex in a new Relationship

 Does safe sex feel good?

 Yes 100%.
-When you're comfortable, knowing that you are protected from catching sexually transmitted infections, HIV while reducing the risk of pregnancy - you can both relax more - making sex together feel more pleasurable.
+When you're feeling comfortable knowing that you are protected from both catching sexually transmitted infections and HIV while reducing the risk of pregnancy - you can both relax more, making sex together feel more pleasurable.
 Not only that, condoms, as well as lubricant, create new sensations and feelings - further increasing stimulation and pleasure.

 When should you stop using condoms in a new relationship?